 The Governor's Awards for Excellence is the highest honor a State employee may receive.
 Recipients are honored annually.

 Employees are nominated for the award by other state employees including their supervisors, co-workers, and subordinates.
-Recipients of the award may receive time off for their award under the Special Leave Policy.
-See also the State Employee Awards for Excellence Policy.
+Read the State Employee Awards for Excellence Policy for more information.